 The U.S. lost a variety of native wildlife in the 20th century, including birds such as (clockwise from top left) Carolina parakeets, dusky seaside sparrows and passenger pigeons.
-(Photo: James St. John/Flickr, U.S. Fish and Wildlife Service, Seabamirum/Flickr)
+(Photo: James St. John [CC BY 2.0]/Flickr, U.S. Fish and Wildlife Service, Seabamirum [CC BY 2.0]/Flickr)

 The U.S. Endangered Species Act was a bipartisan triumph in 1973, passing Congress by a combined vote of 482-12 before President Richard Nixon signed it into law.
 Its goal was to prevent further extinctions of American wildlife, protecting species themselves as well as natural habitats for them to inhabit.

-Some lawmakers and federal officials are now pushing for significant changes to the 45-year-old law, raising alarm from conservationists about the risks for troubled U.S. wildlife.
-Recent bills in Congress could make it harder to add species to the list and easier to remove them, as CBS News reports, while other legislation would require the U.S. to consider not only science when deciding whether to list a species, as it does now, but also the potential cost to businesses if the species were protected.
+The ruling will make it harder to add species to the list and easier to remove them and it would require the U.S. to consider not only science when deciding whether to list a species, as it has in the past, but also the potential economic cost if the species were protected.

-And in the executive branch, the Interior and Commerce departments recently proposed softening several key parts of the ESA, including moves to restrict the designation of critical habitat, to rescind a rule that automatically offers equal protections for threatened and endangered species, and to narrow the definition of "foreseeable future" — since that's when a species must be likely to face danger of extinction if it's going to be granted threatened status, per the ESA.
+It also softens several key parts of the ESA, following a draft version released in 2018, that includes moves to restrict the designation of critical habitat and to rescind a rule that automatically offers equal protections for threatened and endangered species.
+It may also narrow the definition of "foreseeable future" — since that's when a species must be likely to face danger of extinction if it's going to be granted threatened status, per the ESA.

-Efforts like these have simmered for years, mainly among Republican politicians, but as the Washington Post and New York Times both report this month, they're gaining new traction under the Trump administration and a Republican-led Congress.
+Efforts like these have simmered for years, mainly among Republican politicians, but they gained new traction under the Trump administration and a Republican-led Congress.

 Once common along the U.S. Gulf Coast, the endangered dusky gopher frog vanished from Alabama in 1922 and Louisiana in 1965.
 It now lives in only two Mississippi counties.
 (Photo: John A. Tupy/U.S. Department of Agriculture)